czamora7/D2Coach/README.md

 &emsp;&emsp;&emsp;   |_ Manifest \
 &emsp;&emsp;    |_ apiRequests \

-How to run the software: \
+How to run this software: \
 Download Node.js at https://nodejs.org/en/download/current \
 Download Git LFS at https://git-lfs.com/ and follow the installation instructions listed there \
 In your favorite command line application, do the following: \